Akshata7218/Introduction-to-MATLAB-vanderbilt-university/README.md

-# Introduction-to-MATLAB-vanderbilt-university
+# Introduction-to-Programming-with-MATLAB-solutions-
-The repository contains MATLAB assignments and is showcasing my solutions to the problems
+Solutions to the Coursera course - Introduction to Programming with MATLAB 2019